Kuntz-Lab/Tendon_Robot_Learning/README.md

 This repo is about learning forward kinematics model for tendon-driven robots, accounting for hysteresis.

 ![alt text](figures/intro.jpg?raw=true "Title")
+#### Abstract
+Tendon-driven continuum robots have been gaining popularity in medical applications due to their ability to curve around complex anatomical structures, potentially reducing the invasiveness of surgery.
+However, accurate modeling is required to plan and control the movements of these flexible robots.
+Physics-based models have limitations due to unmodeled effects, leading to mismatches between model prediction and actual robot shape.
+Recently proposed learning-based methods have been shown to overcome some of these limitations but do not account for hysteresis, a significant source of error for these robots.
+To overcome these challenges, we propose a novel deep decoder neural network that predicts the complete shape of tendon-driven robots using point clouds as the shape representation, conditioned on prior configurations to account for hysteresis.
+We evaluate our method on a physical tendon-driven robot and show that our network model accurately predicts the robot's shape, significantly outperforming a state-of-the-art physics-based model and a learning-based model that does not account for hysteresis.

 ## Hardware Details